grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Another ping from the pursuing submarine hit the _Prospect_, but this time it had a different quality to it -- not just less powerful, but also diffuse and muted, as if it were coming from much further away than the last ping.

 "So... they can't see us now because of the layer of fish between us and them?"
-Owen asked.
+Gregory asked.

 "With any luck their active sonar is nothing more than a damned fish-finder now."
 Percy replied.
 "And we'll just keep ourselves very fucking quiet for a few minutes here."